Modi govt allowing vaccine makers to make profit of Rs 1.11 lakh crore: Congress | Politics

 He came to the conclusion after assuming that 50 per cent of 101 crore people between 18 and 45 years are served by SII and Bharat Biotech, and estimating that half of them would buy their own vaccines and another half would be served by states.

-''Based on this and assuming that states will provide 50 percent vaccination and individuals will bear 50 per cent of vaccination cost, the profit of the two vaccine manufacturers -- Serum Institute of India and Bharat Biotech -- will be Rs 1,11,100 crore,'' he said.
+''Based on this and assuming that states will provide 50 per cent vaccination and individuals will bear 50 per cent of vaccination cost, the profit of the two vaccine manufacturers -- Serum Institute of India and Bharat Biotech -- will be Rs 1,11,100 crore,'' he said.
+Surjewala said the complete abandonment of citizens by the government is painful beyond words.

+''It’s not the dead alone, who died for lack of #Oxygen but also the living, who are getting asphyxiated every second seeing the loved ones go,'' he tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)